 While creativity knows no bounds, the act of creative thinking itself involves a bit of structure and planning.
-The first step of any creative thinking is to set a clear intention so that your thoughts are focused, organized, and useful.
+The first step of any creative thinking is to set a clear intention so that your thoughts are focused, organised, and useful.
 Orna Ross is a poet and proponent of creative intention setting.
 Ross argues that our goals, including creative ones, are often coupled with self-doubt.
 “Goals are often made from a mindset that sees you as flawed, in need of fixing,” Ross writes.
-“Creative intention recognizes that before you start, you stop and see that, actually, you are good enough as you are.”
+“Creative intention recognises that before you start, you stop and see that, actually, you are good enough as you are.”

 1. Creative intention setting